gabriellend/etch-a-sketch/README.md

 # etch-a-sketch

-Done for my DevIsland students as part of the Odin Project
+Done for my DevIsland students as part of the Odin Project, with a few extras that depart from a standard etch-a-sketch.

 Change line thickness by changing the grid size.
 Option for four colors: black, red, yellow, blue.